Melissa Conrad Stöppler, MD

 - Find a local Podiatrist in your town

-When should you seek professional treatment for corns or calluses?
+When should someone seek professional treatment for corns or calluses?

-If the corn bothers you and doesn't respond to salicylic acid and trimming, you might consider seeing a physician or podiatrist who can physically pare corns with scalpels.
-Podiatrists also can measure and fit you with orthotic devices to redistribute your weight on your feet while you walk so that pressure from the foot bones doesn't focus on your corns.
+If the corn is bothersome and doesn't respond to salicylic acid and trimming, consider seeing a physician or podiatrist who can physically pare corns with scalpels.
+Podiatrists also can measure and fit people with orthotic devices to redistribute their weight on their feet while they walk so that pressure from the foot bones doesn't focus on their corns.
 (Off-the-shelf cushioned insoles are one size fits all and may not be effective.)

 What is the prognosis for corns and calluses?

 Corns and calluses are not serious conditions and can be managed with home-care remedies or medical treatment.
 Surgery is very rarely necessary.
 However, even with management, corns and calluses may recur if there is continued pressure or friction on the affected area.

 How can corns and calluses be prevented?